ryanzec/coding-standards/README.md

 <button id="user_submit_form" class="PRIMARY isActive"></span>
 ```

-Form elements SHOULD have names that are camelCase so that they line up with however variables are names in JavaScript/PHP.
+Form elements should have names that are camelCase so that they line up with however variables are names in JavaScript/PHP.

 ```html
 <input id="type-id" type="text" name="typeId" />